×

 With “Träumende Dinge”, the Kunsthaus Zug turns its attention to female artists who are represented with outstanding works in a collection historically dominated by male perspectives.
 On display are works and groups of works that revolve around objects and bodies: the familiar is transformed through the artistic process, and everyday objects become vessels of symbolic meaning.
 In the logic of dreams, the familiar suddenly appears enigmatic.
 A surreal poetics emerges in which everyday objects unfold a fascinating life of their own.

-With artworks by: Heidi Bucher, Miriam Cahn, Trudi Demut, Maya Hottarek, Irma Ineichen, Meret Oppenheim, Josephine Troller, Hannah Villiger, Ilse Weber, Eva Wipf and others.
+With artworks by Judith Albert, Anna Margrit Annen, Helen Balmer, Heidi Bucher, Miriam Cahn, Trudi Demut, Livia Gnos, Rut Himmelsbach, Maya Hottarek, Irma Ineichen, Annemie Lieder, Brigitte Moser, Meret Oppenheim, Klaudia Schifferle, Lou Stengele, Annelies Štrba, Josephine Troller, Annelies Ursin, Hannah Villiger, Ilse Weber and Eva Wipf.

 Curated by